jrya7/trollr/README.md

 - terminus (with active session from `terminus auth:login`)
 - drush
 - drupal 7
-  - the ban functionality is part of the System module
+  - the ban functionality is part of the system module
 - drupal 8+
   - requires the ban module to be enabled